astronomer/airflow-guides/guides/dynamic-tasks.md

 add_numbers.expand(zipped_x_y_z=zipped_arguments)
 ```

-The task `add_numbers` will have three mapped task instances each performing one calculation with the results being:
+The task `add_numbers` will have three mapped task instances for each possible combination of positional arguments:

 - Map index 0: `111`
 - Map index 1: `222`
 - Map index 2: `333`

-#### .zip() method of the XComArg object
+#### Provide positional arguments XComArg object zip()

 It is also possible to zip `XComArg` objects.
 If the upstream task has been defined using the TaskFlow API, simply provide the function call.
 If the upstream task used a traditional operator, provide the `XComArg(task_object)`.
 Below you can see an example of the results of two TaskFlowAPI tasks and one traditional operator being zipped together to form the `zipped_arguments` (`[(1,10,100), (2,1000,200), (1000,1000,300)]`).

-To mimic the behavior of the [`zip_longest()`](https://docs.python.org/3/library/itertools.html#itertools.zip_longest) function from the `itertools` package, you can add an optional keyword argument `fillvalue` to the `.zip()` method.
-If `fillvalue` is specified, the method will produce as many tuples as the longest input has elements, missing elements are filled with the default value.
-If `fillvalue` would not have been specified in the example below, `zipped_arguments` would only contain one tuple `[(1,10,100)]` since the shortest list provided to the `.zip()` method is only one element long.
+To mimic the behavior of the [`zip_longest()`](https://docs.python.org/3/library/itertools.html#itertools.zip_longest) function, you can add the optional `fillvalue` keyword argument to the `.zip()` method.
+If you specify a default value with `fillvalue`, the method produces as many tuples as the longest input has elements and fills in missing elements with the default value.
+If `fillvalue` was not specified in the example below, `zipped_arguments` would only contain one tuple `[(1,10,100)]` since the shortest list provided to the `.zip()` method is only one element long.

 ```Python
 from airflow import XComArg